HinChou/Web-Scraper/README.md

 Las Vegas Opening and Closing Line of Tennis from www.donbest.com

 2. MLB Data:
-Pitcher and Batter Matchup Data from www.mlb.com
+Pitchers and Batters Matchup Data from www.mlb.com

 2. Houses for Rental Data:
-Houses for Rental Data from www.58.com
+Data from www.58.com

 4. Teacher Employment Information Data:
 Using multiprocessing Module to Aggregate Information from Several Websites